ikasanEIP/ikasan/ikasaneip/developer/docs/DeveloperGuide.md

 build and dependency management.
 So if you are familiar with Java and Maven then the Ikasan projects will look familiar.

 Lets look in the IDE at what has been created.
-At the root we can see there is a bin directory; a distribution directory; a jar direcotry; and lastly a pom.xml which is the parent pom of the project.
+At the root we can see there is a bin directory; a distribution directory; a jar directory; and lastly a pom.xml which is the parent pom of the project.

 Lets look at these in turn.